Bankruptcy Lawyers in Chattanooga

 - Chapter 12 bankruptcy is for family farmers or family fishermen.
 Chapter 12 is similar to Chapter 13 in that it allows debtors to pay a portion of their debt over a period of time.

-Bankruptcy, in any form, stops creditors from harassing you.
+- Protection from creditors: Bankruptcy, in any form, stops creditors from harassing you.
 Filing for bankruptcy enacts a legal injunction known as the “automatic stay.”
 The automatic stay stops creditors from foreclosing on your property, repossessing your car, garnishing your wages, and taking other legal actions against you.
 It even prevents them from calling or writing you to collect the debt.
-Our attorneys can help you pursue your debt relief goals while stopping your creditors from acting against you.

 What Is The Process for Filing for Bankruptcy in Chattanooga